shakes76/PatternFlow/recognition/DCGAN_Ryan/README.md

 #### Result after 400 Epochs
 ![avatar](./image/example_output.png)
 #### Example Outputs
-Generate a 256$\times$256 image with a 100x1 random normal noise with the trained generator model.
+Generate a 256$\times$256 image with a 100x1 random normal noise with the trained generator model. <br/>
 ![avatar](./image/generated_example.png)<br/>
-Compare the generated image with images in the original data set and calculate the max value of Structured Similarity (SSIM).
+Compare the generated image with images in the original data set and calculate the max value of Structured Similarity (SSIM).<br/>
 **Note: Structured Similarity (SSIM): 0.6319508**
 ___
 ## Algorithm Code